How to check your credit report

-- A list of all your credit accounts which will include bank and credit card accounts including other credit arrangements such as outstanding loan agreements or those with your utility company.
+- A list of all your credit accounts.
+This includes bank and credit card accounts as well as other credit arrangements such as outstanding loan agreements or those with your utility company.
 They will show whether you have made repayments on time and in full.
-Items such as missed or late payments will stay on your credit report for at least six years, as do court judgments for non-payment of debts, bankruptcies and individual voluntary arrangements.
+Items such as missed or late payments will stay on your credit report for at least six years.
+So too do court judgments for non-payment of debts, bankruptcies and individual voluntary arrangements.

 - Details of any people who are financially linked to you, which means you’ve taken out joint credit

 - Public record information such as County Court Judgments (called ‘Decrees’ in Scotland), house repossessions and bankruptcies for six years after they occur

 - Your current account provider, but only details of overdrafts

 - Whether you are on the electoral register

 - Your name and date of birth